-An intensive study of the development of art styles in selected historical periods.
+Studies in problems of the development of art styles or important artists within broad limits of primitive art.
 294A-294B.
 Seminar in the Principles of Design in the Space Arts (3-3) Prerequisite: A semester course in art appreciation.
-An intensive study of the activity of creative expression and aesthetic apprecia-An intensive study of the activity of cleanive expression and aesthetic appreciation in the area of visual experience.
+An intensive study of the activity of creative expression and aesthetic appreciation in the area of visual experience.
 The aesthetic analysis of original works of art.
 295. Creative Environmental Design (1-3) Prerequisite: Six units of upper division work in interior design, architecture or city planning.
 Creative work in interior design, architecture and civic design.
 Maximum credit six units applicable on a master's degree.
 298. Special Study (1-3) Individual study.
 Six units maximum credit.